1We have ............... to hear from him.

 Wrong!

-Already suggests that something has happened sooner than expected.
+Use "already" to show that finishing has happened before now or sooner than expected.

 Wrong!